JeromeNL/ProjectLiveMapApp/README.md

-# project-phoenix-mobile
-Deze repository bevat de code voor project Everyware.
+This repository containts the code for the mobile (iOS/Android) app for the LiveMap project